-Bringing together local fishermen, townspeople and concerned citizens, he established the Association to Protect the Natural Environment of Isahaya in 1973.
-Yamashita organized not only the Isahaya fishermen, but those of the entire Ariake Sea to oppose the project and to follow sustainable fishing practices.
-In 1982, as a result of Yamashita’s efforts and a heroic struggle by the fishermen, the 10,000-hectare development plan was temporarily halted.
-During this time Yamashita received anonymous phone threats, was ridiculed in the media and faced ostracism from colleagues as well as the general society.
+Bringing together local fishermen, townspeople, and concerned citizens, Yamashita established the Association to Protect the Natural Environment of Isahaya in 1973.
+He organized not only the Isahaya fishermen, but those of the entire Ariake Sea to oppose the project and follow sustainable fishing practices.
+In 1982, as a result of Yamashita’s efforts and a heroic effort by the fishermen, the 10,000-hectare development plan was temporarily halted.
+During this time, Yamashita received anonymous phone threats, was ridiculed in the media, and faced ostracism from colleagues as well as the general society.
 He refused to accept a payment of $268,000 offered by the Ministry of Agriculture, Forestry and Fisheries if he would agree to abandon his efforts to save Isahaya.

 Yamashita formed the Isahaya Bay Emergency Rescue Task Force and fought for a complete review of the project and to open gates in the wall to revive the ecosystem.
 He conducted scientific surveys to monitor the changes occurring as the wetland dries out and its effects on the Ariake fishing industry.
-Because the Isahaya Bay issue encompasses all that is abusive in Japan’s public works policy, Yamashita made it clear that his campaign is also a movement seeking a basic reformation of the environmentally destructive public works industry in Japan.
+Because the Isahaya Bay issue intersects with other flaws in Japan’s public works policy, Yamashita made it clear that his campaign is also a movement seeking a basic reformation of the environmentally destructive public works industry in Japan.